sea-of-stuff/castore/CONTRIBUTING.md

 4. Request a pull request

 ## Issues
-Use Github **issues** to propose features, ask for clarifications, file a bug and/or misbehaviour of the application, and any other related matter to the **isamuni** project.
+Use Github **issues** to propose features, ask for clarifications, file a bug and/or misbehaviour of the application, and any other related matter to the **castore** project.